To establish a creative center where artists live, work, and interact with the community in an innovative and educational environment.

 - To dramatically increase the number of work/live units available, thereby attracting more emerging artists to San Diego.

 These meetings generated the guiding fundamental principles of Space 4 Art.
-In December of 2009, Space 4 Art signed the lease for an interim Arts Center in three adjacent warehouses located in San Diego’s East Village.
+In 2009, Space 4 Art signed a lease for an interim Arts Center in three adjacent warehouses located in San Diego’s East Village.
 For six months, professionals worked with volunteers in a series of “community builds," fabricating modular panels and outfitting each studio to match the artistic needs of the tenant.
 Later, and with community, support, an outdoor stage and a classroom were built.

 In 2013, Space 4 Art was granted not-for-profit 501(c)(3) status.
 Since that time, Space 4 Art has engaged in ever-more innovative community outreach and creative place-making.
 In addition to providing live/work space and exhibiting the work of hundreds of artists over the years, Space 4 Art has served the broader community through educational outreach programs with schools that serve historically disadvantaged students.